cloudcreativity/laravel-json-api/docs/upgrade.md

 protected function filter($query, Collection $filters) {}
 ```

 Adapters now support reading and writing relationships.
-Refer to the documentation on using this new feature.
+Refer to the
+[adapters documentation](./basics/adapters.md) on using this new feature.

-### Controllers

-The `EloquentController` no longer has any constructor dependencies.
-Previously you were injecting a model
-and optionally a hydrator.
-These must be removed.
-Note that the Eloquent Controller has been deprecated as it
-now does not have any unique code - you can extend `JsonApiController` directly.

-If you were overloading any of the methods in either `EloquentController` or `JsonApiController`, you may find
-that some of the method signatures have been modified.
-Refer to the `JsonApiController` for the new signatures.

-Note that we have now implemented full support for relationships, and the updated `JsonApiController` will
-handle these automatically.
-If you had a custom implementation for relationship endpoints, you will need to
-refer to the documentation on relationships.